Nughu/USdl/README.md

 # USdl
-a crappy app that automatically downloads UltraStar audio/video files for private use.
+a crappy app that automatically downloads audio/video files for UltraStar song .txt files.
+Private use only.

 # Prerequisites: